All Episodes

 But she was not telling me I was special simply because I was alive.

-She was not, in fact, I'll I'll tell you, folks, and for those of you who are close to my age, this is going to sound awful familiar.
+She was not, in fact, I'll tell you, folks, and for those of you who are close to my age, this is going to sound awful familiar.

-I remember when I was when I was growing up, you know what the operative adult motto was children are to be seen, not heard.
+I remember when I was growing up, you know what the operative adult motto was?

-I want to tell you a story, and I want to get the details of the context right of this to show you how that had changed, and I was blindsided by this.
+I want to tell you a story, and I want to get the details and the context right of this to show you how that had changed.

 There was a dinner party, and it was adults.

-Was without having to be stated, it was adults.
+Without having to be stated, it was adults.

 There were 16 adults.

-The hostess calls, said, I don't know what to do.
+And the hostess, this is 20 years ago, the hostess calls, said, I don't know what to do.

 What?

-And really wanted the person there, but didn't want the kids, didn't know how to say it.
+Well, one of the people she'd invited was insisting on bringing her two kids and really wanted the person there, but didn't want the kids, didn't know how to say it.

 Talked about it.

-But that they won't come if they can't bring the kids.
+I said, you've got to say no, but they won't come if they can't bring the kids.

-Well, I said they don't come.
+Well, I said, they don't come.

-They don't come, they don't go.
+They don't go.

-And I um that would have never happened.
+And that would have never happened.

 That was something my dad, when he got mad at me, would throw at me all.